microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     // Automate Boostrap shutdown when leaving scope using unique_mddbootstrapshutdown_call = wil::unique_call<decltype(&::MddBootstrapShutdown), ::MddBootstrapShutdown>;

-    /// Call MddBootstrapInitialize and fail-fasts if it fails; returns an RAII objecct that reverts
+    /// Call MddBootstrapInitialize and fail-fasts if it fails; returns an RAII object that reverts
     ///
     /// Initialize the calling process to use Windows App SDK's framework package.
     ///